Investing in Relationships: The ROI of Networking

 **Networking for the Long Term**

-Some recommendations that have helped me:
+Some recommendations that helped me:

 Diversity: don't limit yourself to one industry.
 Sometimes completely unexpected meetings lead to the most interesting and profitable projects.